manjaro-pinephone/arm-profiles/overlays/gnome/etc/skel/.local/share/gnome-shell/extensions/dash-to-panel@jderose9.github.com/README.md

 How do I move the notifications to somewhere other than the top center?
 [Panel OSD](https://extensions.gnome.org/extension/708/panel-osd)

-How do I change workspaces by scrolling the mouse wheel in the empty space?
-[Top Panel Workspace Scroll](https://extensions.gnome.org/extension/701/top-panel-workspace-scroll/)

 How do I display Minimize & Maximize buttons?
 In the Tweak Tool application, turn on `Windows > Titlebar Buttons > Minimize & Maximize`.

 How do I reset the extension to its default settings? `dconf reset -f /org/gnome/shell/extensions/dash-to-panel/`.

-Why can't I put the panel vertically on the left or right of the display?
-Gnome-shell and it's numerous extensions add widgets to the panel.
-These widgets have been designed using padding and absolute positioning assuming a horizontal layout.
-At this point in time, I don't think it is possible to allow for a vertical layout and still maintain any sort of reasonable compatibility with many of the other features of Gnome.

 ##
 ### Themes